Looking to explore the many record shops London has to offer? These are our favourite spots to shop records in the capital.

 Rough Trade East

-Rough Trade is one of the most popular record stores in the whole of Britain, making Rough Trade East a popular stop for Londoners.
-When it comes to London record shops, this one is the best.
+Rough Trade is one of the most popular record stores in Britain, making Rough Trade East a popular stop for Londoners and indie fans visiting the city.

 Rough Trade offers some of the best indie LPs in London.
 If you’re on a hunt for the newest and coolest LPs, then Rough Trade is the place to go.

 Not only that, but Rough Trade often has tons of great gigs, so it’s the perfect place to check out new music while buying a record.
-Plus, they even have a fair trade coffee café, making it the perfect record shop in all of London.
+Plus, they even have a fair trade coffee café, making it the perfect spot in London to endlessly browse through the stacks of records.

 Phonica Records